Andrewslayton/phoneChecker/README.md

 Proper use:
   Create account
-  your passwords are hashed creation using bcrypt
   Set face in normal gaming position including eyes focused on middle/ bottom 2/3 of screen.
   Change sensitivity, the higher the number out of 10 the more difficult it triggers that you are on your phone Capture face with S(only stored locally)
-  Game like normal and visit (placeholder) to see how often you are on your phone compared to others while gaming/using your computer
+  Game like normal and visit (https://phoneleaderboard.andrewslayton.dev/) to see how often you are on your phone compared to others while gaming/using your computer

 How phoneChecker works: